Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 We will specifically run ssd, which will display detection bounding boxes in red with green labels.

-1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file} --target dp -r 30 --aitask ssd`
+1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file.h264} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument **${file}** from the script output as a path to the video file.

 3. This video output can be used for ADAS SSD demos to add detection bounding box, and display it to a monitor like the image below